10 Specific Prayers for Christians from a Muslim Background

 - Pray for the hearts of MBBs, that they would increase in their passion to love others and share the gospel.
 One of the main persecution strategies of Islamic extremist groups, like Islamic State and an extremist group that is located primarily in Northern Nigeria, is instilling fear in believers.
 Pray that God would give them strength and confidence and, in turn, boldness to share their testimony

 “But you will receive power when the Holy Spirit has come upon you; and you shall be My witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth” (Acts 1:8).

 - Pray for MBBs in regions where Islamic extremism threatens.
-Whether in Afghanistan (al-Qaeda), in Nigeria and other parts of Africa (where the militant group Boko Haram invokes terror), or in Syria where ISIS killed thousands, Islamic extremism is the greatest threat to Christianity around the world today.
+Whether in Afghanistan (al-Qaeda), in Nigeria and other parts of Africa (where the militant group an extremist group that is located primarily in Northern Nigeria invokes terror), or in Syria where ISIS killed thousands, Islamic extremism is the greatest threat to Christianity around the world today.
 Believers living in these regions face extreme trials and brutality.